Jerry Clifton

 Jerry Clifton Koontz, age 84, of Florence, Alabama, passed away on June 12, 2026.
 A Funeral Service will be held at St. Joseph’s Catholic Church on August 1, 2026.
 More details to come.
 Updates will be found here.

-He was proceeded in death by his wife Mary Sue Elizabeth Stewart Koontz.
+He was preceded in death by his wife Mary Sue Elizabeth Stewart Koontz.
 His Parents Albert Clifton Koontz and Sally Elizabeth Koontz.
 One brother John Bradford Koontz.
 Three brothers-in-law James Stewart, Paul Pentz and Buzz Kennedy and a niece Debbie Baylis.

 Jerry is survived by two children, Clifton Stewart Koontz and Elizabeth Tierney Waters her husband Brandon Kieth Waters and two grandchildren, Andrew Clifton Waters and Alexander Stewart Waters, as well as numerous well loved nieces and nephews.